Family Support for Terminally Ill Patients (ZKSP)

-We understand that caregiving for a loved one with a serious illness or injury can be exhausting and challenging.
-We recognize the emotional toll it can take on a family and aim to bring ease and comfort by offering emotional support in a safe, caring and nurturing environment.
+We understand that caregiving for a loved one with a terminal illness or injury can be exhausting and challenging.
+We recognize the emotional toll this can take on families, and aim to bring ease and comfort in a safe, caring, and nurturing environment.

-Over the years, the Zahra Khan Support Program has helped support and assist clients dealing with a range of illnesses from various types of cancers, kidney failure, a blind acid victim and patients with age-related conditions.
+Over the years, the ZKSP has supported and assisted clients dealing with a range of illnesses - various types of cancers, kidney failure, acid trauma/blindness, and more.

-Grieving families should only have to worry about caring for their loved ones and we strive to provide assistance and resources with compassion.
+Grieving families should only have to worry about caring for their loved ones, so we strive to provide assistance and resources with compassion.

 Some of the ways in which we have supported our clients include:

-- Setting up appointments with respective specialty physicians for first/second opinion
+- Setting up appointments with respective specialty physicians for first and/or second opinions

-- Providing residential/financial care to patients and their families
+- Providing financial care to clients and their families

-- Providing counseling services to patients and their families
+- Providing counseling services to clients and their families

 - Arranging Department of Aging and Disability Services